This heirloom recipe of a delicious, sweet-savory gingerbread sauce is what we have been eating on every Christmas Eve that I can remember.

 In Silesia, there is a traditional Christmas Eve dinner – that is only eaten on Christmas Eve.
 There are as many different variations of this dish out there as there are families.

-However, I have been able to find this gingerbread sauce in antique cookbooks.
-What they all have in common is that the sauce is sweet and savory and it a “everything but the kitchen sink” type of recipe.
+However, I have been able to find this Polish gingerbread sauce in antique cookbooks.
+What they all have in common is that the sauce is sweet and savory and it is an “everything but the kitchen sink” type of recipe.

 Hence, you will find it called gingerbread sauce, beer sauce, fish sauce, brown sauce, and Polish sauce.